Best Practices for Measuring Customer Satisfaction

 Surveys are a fantastic method for keeping your finger on the pulse of customer satisfaction.

-Below we outline several types of surveys that can be used to measure customer satisfaction.
+We outline several types of surveys below to measure customer satisfaction.

 Option #1: High-Level Customer Satisfaction Surveys